How to Prevent (and Fix) Self-Tanning Disasters

 First, the basics: Sunless tanning products work on the top layer of skin (the dead cells you slough off when you exfoliate.)
 The dihydroxyacetone (DHA) in the product reacts with the amino acids in the dead skin cells to produce melaninoids, which result in increased pigmentation in that top layer.
 So, a sunless tan lives in the top layer of your skin, and does not extend any further.
 A good tan then, starts with an even top layer, and a bad tan can be faded out by exfoliating the top layer away.
 Beyond exfoliating, here are some tips for avoiding catastrophe.

 Prep your skin beforehand.
-Shave your legs, exfoliate, and moisturize.
+Shave your legs, use a quality exfoliator like this one ($47, sephora.com), and moisturize.
 Start exfoliating a few days before you self-tan, and avoid over-moisturizing immediately before you apply the product.
 Finally, apply the tanner slowly and be sure to rub it in completely, paying extra attention to the knees, elbows, feet, and neck, all parts of the body that will absorb the tanner more readily.

 When trying out a new brand of self-tanner, always start with a light to medium shade, rather than a dark one.
 You can always go back and apply the darker shade, but you can’t undo the damage once you’ve turned day-glo orange.
 Experts also recommend diluting your self tanner by mixing it with equal parts of moisturizer.
 But exercise caution, because if you don’t blend the two properly, you’ll end up with streaks and spots.
-To play it safe, try Jergen’s Natural Glow daily moisturizer ($6) — they’ve done the work for you and blended lotion with a self tanner.
+To play it safe, try Jergen’s Natural Glow daily moisturizer ($9.99, ulta.com) — they’ve done the work for you by mixing self tanner with lotion.
 The result?
 A gradual, natural tan, and soft skin to boot.

 Since you can exfoliate to fade an uneven tan, it follows to reason that you can also exfoliate away a perfect tan.
 To keep your sunless tan intact as long as possible, avoid shaving your legs for 48 hours after you’ve applied the product.
 Also avoid long baths or chlorine-filled pools, all of which will rub off the top layer of skin and interfere with the DHA reaction.